ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 ### Root folder

 - [`KontrolDeployment.sol`](./KontrolDeployment.sol): Reduced deployment to generate the summary contract
+- [`pausability-lemmas.k`](./pausability-lemmas.k): File containing the necessary lemmas for this project
 - [`proofs`](./proofs): Where the proofs of the project live
 - [`kontrol`](./kontrol): Lemmas and utilities for the project set up